preactjs/preact-cli/README.md

     --src           Specify source directory  (default src)
     --cwd           A directory to use instead of $PWD  (default .)
-    --esm           Builds ES-2015 bundles for your code.  (default true) --sw            Generate and attach a Service Worker  (default false) --json          Generate build stats for bundle analysis --https         Run server with HTTPS protocol
+    --devServer     Determine if dev server should be enabled  (default true) --dest          Specify output directory if dev server is disabled  (default build) --ignore        Path relative to src to be ignored during watch if dev server is disabled --esm           Builds ES-2015 bundles for your code.  (default true) --sw            Generate and attach a Service Worker  (default false) --json          Generate build stats for bundle analysis --https         Run server with HTTPS protocol